ahdis/chmed/input/pagecontent/dosage.md

-The model of dosages between CHMED21A and the CHMED21AF (FHIR version) differ sligthly due to the FHIR dosage model.
+The model of dosages between CHMED21A and the CHMED (FHIR version) differ sligthly due to the FHIR dosage model.
-This has an effect on how to map the different attributes form CHMED21A to CHMED21AF.
+This has an effect on how to map the different attributes form CHMED21A to CHMED.

 ### Posology and Dosage